Anurag1101/Tweet4U/README.md

 - **Logout**: Users can log out using the logout button in the navigation bar.

-Dependencies
+## Dependencies:

-Django: A high-level Python web framework.
+- Django: A high-level Python web framework.

-Bootstrap 5: A CSS framework used to create a responsive and modern UI.
+- Bootstrap 5: A CSS framework used to create a responsive and modern UI.

-SQLite: The default database for this project (you can switch to other databases like PostgreSQL or MySQL by modifying settings).
+- SQLite: The default database for this project (you can switch to other databases like PostgreSQL or MySQL by modifying settings).

 Contributing
 Fork the repository.
 Create a new branch for your feature: git checkout -b feature-name.